souvikhaldar/souvikhaldar.info/content/blogs/prometheus.md

 #### Debian

-The official [docs](https://prometheus.io/download/) will show to use the tarball (ref. - follow the above guide for installing prometheus on ubunut) but for convenience we will use the [official debian package](https://packages.debian.org/stretch/prometheus-node-exporter).
+The official [docs](https://prometheus.io/download/) will show to use the tarball (ref. - follow the above guide for installing prometheus on ubuntu) but for convenience we will use the [official debian package](https://packages.debian.org/stretch/prometheus-node-exporter).

 1) `sudo apt-get install prometheus-node-exporter`